Controlled Substances Act: Schedule I

-In addition to the named substance, usually all possible ethers, esters, salts and stereo isomers of these substances are also controlled and also 'analogues', which are chemically similar chemicals.
+In addition to the named substance, usually all possible ethers, esters, salts and stereoisomers of these substances are also controlled and also 'analogues', which are chemically similar.

-Schedule II controlled substances
+Schedule II

 Schedule II substances are those that have the following findings:

 Except when dispensed directly to an ultimate user by a practitioner other than a pharmacist, no controlled substance in Schedule II, which is a prescription drug as determined under the Federal Food, Drug, and Cosmetic Act (21 USC 301 et seq.), may be dispensed without the written or electronically transmitted (21 CFR 1306.08) prescription of a practitioner, except that in emergency situations, as prescribed by the Secretary by regulation after consultation with the Attorney General, such drug may be dispensed upon oral prescription in accordance with section 503(b) of that Act (21 USC 353 (b)).
 With exceptions, an original prescription is always required even though faxing in a prescription in advance to a pharmacy by a prescriber is allowed.
 Prescriptions shall be retained in conformity with the requirements of section 827 of this title.
 No prescription for a controlled substance in Schedule II may be refilled.
-Notably no emergency situation provisions exist outside the Controlled Substances Act's "closed system" although this closed system may be unavailable or nonfunctioning in the event of accidents in remote areas or disasters such as hurricanes and earthquakes.
-Acts which would widely be considered morally imperative remain offenses subject to heavy penalties.

 These drugs vary in potency: for example fentanyl is about 80 times as potent as morphine (heroin is roughly two times as potent).
 More significantly, they vary in nature.
 Pharmacology and CSA scheduling have a weak relationship.